mat-sik/aws-deployment-example/README.md

 ### 1) Create custom **VPC**

 To enable DNS-based communication between **EC2** instances, you need to enable DNS hostnames for your **VPC**.
+Make sure that DNS resolution is also enabled.

 ### 2) Create private subnet and public subnet